quasarstream/python-ffmpeg-video-streaming/README.md

 dash.output('/var/media/dash.mpd')
 ```
 It can also be None.
-The default path to save files is the input path.
+The default path to save files is the input directory.
 ```python
 from ffmpeg_streaming import Formats